yuvabharathib/Multiplying-two-matrix/README.md

-# Multiplying-two-array
+# Multiplying-two-matrix

 ## AIM:
-To multiply two arrays
+To write a python programming to multiply two matrix

 ## ALGORITHM: